 The online broker has instant trading capabilities.
 That means you only need to select the company, set how much you want to invest, and you will get the shares immediately after ordering.

 Trading 212 has a modest fee structure.
 Most of its charges come from transactions, not features.
-Still, you will be satisfied with most of them.

 With this online broker, you can begin trading with as little as $/€1.
 However, the least you can deposit using a bank wire transfer is $/€10.
 Bank transfers have no deposit charges, regardless of the amount.